Alex Kirilloff Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Braves pitching staff paces the league.
+- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.

-- The Braves have the ninth-ranked team ERA across all league pitching staffs (3.87).
+- The Braves' 3.83 team ERA ranks eighth across all MLB pitching staffs.

-- Braves pitchers combine to rank 15th in baseball in home runs allowed (86 total, 1.1 per game).
+- Braves pitchers combine to allow 87 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- In his most recent outing on Tuesday against the Philadelphia Phillies, the righty went six innings, giving up one earned run while surrendering eight hits.
+- The right-hander last pitched on Thursday against the Philadelphia Phillies, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.